xyproto/cxx/README.md

 No configuration files are needed!
 No `CMakeLists.txt`, `Makefile`, `SConstruct`, `configure`, `automake`, `Makefile.in` or other acrobatics.

 If you are building a library, `sakemake` is not for you yet.
-If you are looking for a configuration-free build system for C++17 on Linux, `snakemake` might be for you.
+If you are looking for a configuration-free build system for C++17 on Linux, `sakemake` might be for you.
 You can give it a go and see if it works for what you are trying to achieve.

 ## Usage